a1eska/BioToolbox/README.md

 pip install biopython
 ```

-To run text the project on your computer it is sufficient to clone the repository:
+To run the project on your computer it is sufficient to clone the repository:
 ```
 git clone https://github.com/a1eska/BioToolbox.git
 ```